Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Representation via a derivative martingale

 \begin{proofsect}{Proof of Theorem~\ref{thm:1.6}} In light of Theorem~\ref{thm:2} and Corollary~\ref{cor-Z-measure}, the family $\{Z^D\colon D\in\mathfrak D\}$ constructed in Theorem~\ref{thm:1} obeys conditions (0-4) of Theorem~\ref{thm:1.6}.
 By Theorem~\ref{thm:5.1}, these properties determine the law of $\{Z^D\colon D\in\mathfrak D\}$ uniquely. \end{proofsect}

-\begin{remark} Note that $\Phi^{D,\wt D}$ is the projection of the CGFF on~$D$ onto the set of functions that are piece-wise harmonic on each of the triangles that falls entirely inside~$D$.
-Hence, albeit decorated by truncations and other restrictions, the measure in \eqref{E:5.2} has the anticipated form of $\psi^D$-multiple of a derivative martingale.
-Note, however, that this class of projections leads to a very different filtration of the probability space than used by Duplantier, Rhodes, Sheffield and Vargas~\cite{DRSV1,DRSV2}.
-This is one reason why a direct connection to their constructions is hard to make. \end{remark}
+\begin{remark} As is easy to check, $\Phi^{D,\wt D}$ is the projection of the CGFF on~$D$ onto the set of functions that are piece-wise harmonic on each of the triangles that falls entirely inside~$D$.
+Hence, if it were not for the truncations and other restrictions, the measure in \eqref{E:5.2} would already have the desired form of (an approximation to) the critical LQG measure.
+Unfortunately, we do not know how to (cleanly) remove the truncations to make the connection precise through this route. \end{remark}

 Assume~$\{M^D\colon D\in\mathfrak D\}$ and~$\Phi^{D,\wt D}$ are statistically-independent realizations of the corresponding processes and suppose throughout the rest of this section that the conditions (0-4) in Theorem~\ref{thm:1.6} hold.
 The proof of Theorem~\ref{thm:5.1} opens up by noting that